 Mohini Ekadashi is observed on the ekadashi (11th day) during the Shukla Paksha (the bright fortnight of moon) in the Hindu month of ‘Vaisakha’ that falls during the months of April-May, according to the Gregorian calendar.
 This ekadashi is observed by all Hinduism followers as it helps in washing away all the sins committed by a person, including those from his/her previous births.
 In Hindu mythology, Mohini is the name given to the disguised form of Lord Vishnu and since the lord appeared in this form on the ekadashi tithi, the day began to be celebrated as ‘Mohini Ekadashi’ from then onwards.
 This Ekadashi is celebrated in the month of ‘Vaisakha’ in Northern India and adjoining regions, however according to the Tamil calendar, it falls during the month of ‘Chithirai’, in the ‘Jyestho’ month of the Bengali calendar and in the Malayalam calendar Mohini Ekadashi falls during the month of ‘Edava’.
 Hindu devotees observe this ekadashi to seek divine blessings for living a happy and prosperous life.

-Mohini Ekadashi 2017 was on May 06 Saturday
+Mohini Ekadashi 2021 is on May 22 Saturday

 Rituals during Mohini Ekadashi:

 - On this day, people observe a strict fast without eating a grain of food whole day.
 The fasting starts a day in advance, on ‘Dashami’ (10th day) tithi.
 On this day, the observer performs pious acts and eats ‘saatvik’ food once before sunset.
 Complete fasting occurs on the ekadashi and continues till the sunrise of ‘Dwadashi’ (12th day).
 It is believed that Mohini Ekadashi vrat should be broken by drinking milk the next day.